APLMOOC/APLMOOC/docs/course/ch5/read.md

         fad
         ```

-        The set difference ~ operator removes all occurences of the right-hand array elements from the left-hand array
+        The set difference ~ function removes all occurences of the right-hand array elements from the left-hand array

+---

+!!! question "Read problem 2"

+    === "Input"

+        ```apl
+              'platform'∪'formatting'

+              'emergency'∪'encyclopedia'

+              'networking'∪'kingdom'

+              'spring'∪'ringtone'

+        ```

+    === "Output"

+        ```apl
+              'platform'∪'formatting'
+        platforming
+              'emergency'∪'encyclopedia
+        emergencylopdia
+              'network'∪'kingdom'
+        networkingdom
+              'spring'∪'ringtone'
+        springtoe
+        ```

+        The union ∪ function adds to the left array elements of the right array not already in the right array.

 ---